- Home

 Equipment: Chair

-- Sit towards the middle or front of a chair with your hands on your knees.
+- Sit towards the middle or slightly to the front of a chair with your hands on your knees.

 Wall squat

-- Stand 30–40 cm from a wall with feet shoulder width apart.
-Slightly bend your knees and lean back into the wall, placing your arms and palms against the wall.
-Tilt your pelvis so your back is flat to the wall.
-Tuck your chin in.
+- Stand about 30 cm in front of a wall with your feet shoulder width apart.
+Slightly bend your knees and lean back onto the wall, putting your arms and palms against it.
+Tilt your pelvis so your back is flat against the wall and tuck your chin in a little.

-- Keeping your body in contact with the wall, slide down (as if to sit) until you can feel your legs working – this may not be very far.
+- Keeping your body against the wall, slowly slide down (as if you’re going to sit) until you can feel your legs working – this may not be very far.
 Hold for 10–30 seconds if you can.

-- Slowly slide up until you are back to the starting position.
-Repeat the squat.
+- Slowly slide back up the wall again until you are back to the starting position.
+Repeat.

-⇑ Add a challenge by sliding further down the wall, but stop before the knees go over and in front of the toes (there should be no more than a 90-degree angle between hip and knee).
+⇑ Increase the difficulty by sliding further down, but stop before your knees go over your toes (there should be no more than a 90-degree angle between hip and knee).

 View the Cancer Council NSW editorial policy.